 Here is the post I wrote more than three years ago.
 Seems the parallels are overwhelming:

-'Bizarre, non?
-So, next time you want to write something on a poster stuck in a public place, Madame, maybe you should get your racial facts right, and write something like 'Hier à 10h50, une femme 'de type francais' a été attaquée et dérobée de 300 euros par un jeune homme de type tzigane...'
+"Bizarre, non?
+So, next time you want to write something on a poster stuck in a public place, Madame, maybe you should get your facts right, and put something like 'Hier à 10h50, une femme 'de type francais' a été attaquée et dérobée de 300 euros par un jeune homme 'de type tzigane'..."
 She blinked at me like a mole and clearly had absolutely no idea what on earth I was so irate about.

 And you know what?
 Very unfortunately, she is right.
-Everyone knows exactly what 'de type roumain' is, because we live in a society of ignorance, lack of education, absence of curiosity, and even worse a complete absence of caring less about such detail.
-Who could give a damn, unless of course you ARE a Roumanian living in the west, looking for work and as soon as you say you're Roumanian doors slam in your face because automatically you become labelled as a chicken thief.
+Everyone knows exactly what 'de type roumain' is, because we live in a society of ignorance, lack of education, absence of curiosity, and, even worse, a complete absence of caring less aboutfor such detail.
+Who could give a damn, unless of course you ARE a Roumanian living in the west looking for work and as soon as you say you're Roumanian doors slam in your face because automatically you are labelled as a chicken thief.
 OR if you're a blonde and fair skinned Roumanian, educated, cultured, beautifully spoken and polyglot (as most friends of mine are), people gulp and say 'ah bon?
 Vous etes Roumaine?
 Mince, alors!' with such disbelief it makes you squirm...

 When is this confusion between Rrom and Roumanian ever going to end?
-When can I stop writing these kind of posts, stop having to explain the differences, stop having to defend the people of tara de inima mea who work so hard, trying to convince people that the Roumanian people are just like the French - except they are more open, more giving, more generous, more scarred and a lot less spoilt...?
+When can I stop writing these kinds of posts, stop having to explain the differences, stop having to defend the people of tara de inima mea who work so hard trying to convince people that Roumanians are just like the French - but more open, more giving, more generous, more scarred and a lot less spoilt...?

 My blood continues to boil and I wonder what to do.

 Here endeth the diatribe...for now.